MinnTrit/image-scrapping/README.md

-"# image-scrapping" - Total scrapped data points (Unique scalar color code) was more than 70k, and there was a total of 24k unique color codes out of those, expect the model to learn effectively when the total data points reach to 160k - 240k.
+Total scrapped data points (Unique scalar color code) was more than 70k, and there was a total of 24k unique color codes out of those, expect the model to learn effectively when the total data points reach to 160k - 240k.

 For Color Hunt source, since this page follows the infinite scroll, the Python code also supports user to resume the scrapping process from where it was in the previous scrapping process.